 Audio interfaces are the backbone of any music production setup, whether recording at home, setting up your own project studio or entering a high-end facility.
 But with so many options available, finding the best audio interface for your specific needs can be a slightly trickier task than some may initially anticipate, especially if you're just starting out.

 While some interfaces are Thunderbolt/USB compatible and some are better suited for Mac or PC, it is not always easy to work out the best choice for you.
-To help you work out the best audio interface for your music production needs, Headliner rounds up eight of the best audio interfaces on the market that won't cost you the earth.
+To help you work out the best audio interface for your music production needs, Headliner rounds up eight of the best audio interfaces on the market, including budget and pro options for USB and thunderbolt connectivity.

 Native Instruments Komplete Audio 2